arcxp-ce-support/Fusion-Training-User-Stories/README.md

 npx fusion init
 ```

-5. Change the origin to point to the Fusion-Training-User-Stories repo
+5. Change the origin to point to the Fusion-Training-User-Stories repo (in a real scenario, `Fusion-Training-User-Stories` would be replaced by the repo name of your new project)
 ```
 git remote set-url origin git@github.com:wapopartners/Fusion-Training-User-Stories.git
 ```